 Of course, you can grow raspberries without any support, but a trellised raspberry is a thing of beauty.
-Growing raspberries on a trellis improves fruit quality, makes harvesting much easier and reduces the incidence of diseases.
+Growing raspberries on a trellis improve fruit quality, makes harvesting much easier, and reduces the incidence of diseases.
 Without training, the raspberries tend to grow every which way, making harvest and pruning a chore.
 Got your attention?
 Read on to find out how to trellis raspberry plants.

 How to Trellis Raspberry Plants

 Training raspberries to grow up a support doesn’t have to be complicated.
 A trellised raspberry plant may be composed of posts and twine.
-Space the posts around 15 feet (4.5 m.) apart and then support the canes with the twine.
-Of course, this should be viewed as a temporary trellis system and because the plants are perennials, it might be better to build something more permanent from the get go.
+Space the posts around 15 feet (5 m.) apart and then support the canes with the twine.
+Of course, this should be viewed as a temporary trellis system and because the plants are perennials, it might be better to build something more permanent from the get-go.

 In the spring after pruning, gently tie the raspberry canes to the support wires using twine or cloth strips.
 This will allow for better light penetration into the center of the plants, which will promote shoot development and, thus, a larger yield of berries.